Build AI agents that handle more than simple triggers and actions.

 Yes.
 You can build agents that watch the signals you care about, then route the issue with enough context for review.
 That helps specialists catch failures early without promising invisible self-healing across every case.

-Manual automation vs approval-first agents for automation specialist
+Manual work vs approval-first AI assistants for automation specialist

 The difference is not just speed.
-Approval-first agents give automation specialist teams a way to automate real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
+Approval-first AI assistants give automation specialist teams a way to handle real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
 You still decide what needs review, but the repetitive work no longer depends on manual checking and copy-paste updates.

 |---|---|---|